liuzeming01/XDailyDialog/README.md

 - sacrebleu               2.3.1

 ## 5. Preprocess
-run `parser.py` to convert original txt data into Monolingual, Multi-lingual, Cross-lingual settings.
+run `parser.py` to convert original txt data into Monolingual, Multi-lingual, and Cross-lingual settings.
 Then run `split.py` to split data into train, dev and test.
 Then we need to run `preprocess.py` to process our txt data from different tasks into standard `datasets` input format, you also need to put our tasks txt data in./data/raw/ like:
 ```
 python parser.py
 python split.py